Alexandria Sporting Club

-Alexandria Sporting Club (نادي الإسكندرية الرياضي - سبورتنج), more commonly known as Sporting, is an Egyptian sports club based in Alexandria, Egypt.
+Alexandria Sporting Club (نادي الإسكندرية الرياضي), more commonly known as Sporting (سبورتنج), is an Egyptian sports and social club based in Alexandria, Egypt.
 Founded in 1890, the club is one of the oldest in Egypt, second only to Gezira Sporting Club in Cairo.
 In 1952, it was taken over by the Egyptian government and became a national club.

-Sporting is one of the biggest clubs in Egypt in terms of land area and membership base, covering 100 acres in the center of the city.
-The club is one of the most competitive clubs in Alexandria, regularly competing for national competitions in a wide range of sports, having even produced world champions in squash.
-Sporting is almost exclusively a member’s only club.
+Sporting Club sits on 100 acres of land in the Sporting district of Alexandria and serves nearly 100,000 members, making it by far the largest colonial-era club and one of the largest clubs in the country.
+The club is one of the most competitive clubs in Alexandria, regularly contending in national competitions in a wide range of sports.

-The club's basketball team is a three-time Egyptian Basketball Premier League champion, having last won the 2017–18 season title.
+The club's basketball team is a three-time Egyptian Basketball Premier League champion, most recently winning the 2017–18 season title.

 Sporting's women's team won the FIBA Africa Women's Clubs Champions Cup in 2022, becoming the first Egyptian club to win the competition.
 In 2023, Sporting won its second consecutive title.

 History

-Sporting Club was established in 1890 by Emir Omar Tusson with the help of the colonial British administration in Alexandria, who would, in Sporting’s early days, dominate the membership in the club.
+Sporting Club was established in 1890 by Prince Omar Tusson with the help of the colonial British administration in Alexandria, who would, in Sporting’s early days, dominate the membership in the club.

-Being the first major sports club in Alexandria, it introduced many sports that could have only played in the capital or abroad in Europe, such as tennis and golf (as of even today, Sporting is one of the few social/sports clubs that offers golf).
+Being the first major sports club in Alexandria, it introduced many sports that could have only played in the capital or abroad in Europe, such as tennis and golf.

-Founded 8 years after Gezira Sporting Club, the oldest and most prestigious club in Egypt, it functioned similarly to it, Egyptians were largely barred from membership unless they came from wealthy backgrounds, this gradually shifted up until 1952, just before the club was nationalized by the Egyptian government.
+Founded 8 years after Gezira Sporting Club, the oldest and most prestigious club in Egypt, it functioned similarly to it, Egyptians were largely barred from membership unless they came from wealthy backgrounds, this gradually shifted up until 1952, just before the club was nationalised by the Egyptian government.
 After 1952, foreigners were excluded from membership entirely and were replaced by native Egyptians.
+The club is run by its own members in collaboration with the ministry of youth and sports, just like the vast majority of clubs in Egypt.
+Professor Ahmed Hassan is the current chairman of the board of directors as of 2026.